JardaniWorld/alx-low_level_programming/0x14-bit_manipulation/README.md

-This code executes to flip a bit
+This code executes to check for endianness